 By JOEL HOOVER

-Here are some other notes from the Philadelphia Union’s weekly press conference:
+Here are some more notes from the Union’s weekly press conference:

 Share your thoughts below.